mirlabraga/account-authorizer-transaction/README.md

 The account authorizer is an application is responsible for creating a new account and manager the transaction

+## Choices

+- Generic architecture, with ITransactionValiation and different implementations of Validations
+- I choiced Node.js with TypeScript because this tecnologies I have been working at least projects.
+- Creating the conception of Reposiotory with inversion of control (IoC) design pattern

 ## Development Requirements

 - node >= v12 [![node](https://img.shields.io/badge/node-v12-blue.svg?cacheSeconds=2592000)](https://nodejs.org/en/download/)